JohnCoene/grapher/docs/docs/cluster.md

 sidebar_label: Cluster
 ---

-You can compute clusters, also known as communities, using grapher.
+Grapher also lets you compute clusters, also known as communities.
 Note that internally, as for static layouts, grapher uses [igraph](https://igraph.org/r/).
 You are by no means forced to use grapher's clustering methods, you can always compute these yourself before initialising the graph.

-Assigning nodes to communities, using grapher's `graph_cluster` function or any other prior to initialisation, has not direct effect on the visualisation.
-In fact it does not directly pertains to graph visualisation.
-It is included as it is so often used to define visual aspects of a graph, most commonly, node color.
+Community detection is included in the package as it is often used to define visual aspects of a graph (e.g.: node color), but in fact does not directly pertain to graph visualisation.
+Therefore assigning nodes to communities using `graph_cluster` has no direct effect on the visualisation.

 The `graph_cluster` function defaults to using `igraph::cluster_walktrap` but you can use another clustering igraph function.